 - State your new belief out loud.

-Every repetition weakens the old path and strengthens the new one.
+Each repetition weakens the old pathway and strengthens the new one.

 Ready to discover the specific life path you were born to live?
-The Life Purpose App gives you instant access to a profound system of self-knowledge based on Dan Millman’s bestselling work.
-Find out about your core gifts, learn how to navigate your unique life cycles, and get the clarity you’ve been searching for.
+The Life Purpose App gives instant access to a system of self-knowledge based on Dan Millman’s work.
+Find out about your core gifts, learn how to navigate your life cycles, and get clarity.
 Download the app and start exploring your purpose today.

 Quick Q&A